NicholasSynovic/nicholassynovic.github.io/content/summaries/fast-r-cnn.md

 # A summary of *Fast R-CNN*

-> Ross Girshick, IEEE International Confrence on Computer Vision, 2015;
+> Ross Girshick, IEEE International Conference on Computer Vision, 2015;
 > [DOI](https://openaccess.thecvf.com/content_iccv_2015/html/Girshick_Fast_R-CNN_ICCV_2015_paper.html)

 For the summary of the paper, go to the [Summary](#summary) section of this